A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 TAKE A LOOK BELOW OR CHECK CAR RENTAL

-This itinerary can be stretched over three or even four weeks (or, conversely, cut down to as little as two), depending on transport and energy levels.
-There are optional extras included for travellers with more time and notes where trips can be done quicker.
-We believe this to be the best Tunisia itinerary for first time visitors who want to see a little of everything the country has to offer.
+Our itinerary can be stretched over three or four weeks (or, conversely, cut down to as little as two), depending on transport and your energy levels.
+We have included optional extras for travellers with more time and notes where trips can be done quicker.

 Where we have accommodation or restaurant suggestions, we’ve mentioned them (only ones we have personal experience with and liked!).
 Any places with entry or parking fees are also noted.

-If a destination is a bit more tricky or slow to reach with a louage (extremely rare), that is also noted.
+If a destination is a bit more tricky or slow to reach with a louage (rare), that is also noted.
 The distances between locations are for cars; louages may have more convoluted routes.

 Most international visitors arrive by air into Tunis International Airport, or by ferry into Goulette Port.
 We arrived by ferry and left by air.

-Spend a few days getting settled in and check out some of what Tunis has to offer, including the big-hitters Carthage and Sidi Bou Said, the UNESCO designated Tunis Medina and the Bardo Museum (it has recently re-opened after a prolonged closure).
-These activities and many more day trips are detailed in our Weekend in Tunis guide.
+Spend a few days getting settled in and check out some of what Tunis has to offer, including the big-hitters Carthage and Sidi Bou Said, the UNESCO designated Tunis Medina and the world-renowned National Bardo Museum.

 Although Sousse is a popular beach lover’s destination, we adored the town for its UNESCO designated medina.
 The walled old town of Sousse was one of our trip highlights and we recommend a stop in Sousse just for this alone.

 Another valuable stop nearby is Kairouan, the fourth most holy city in Islam, with its famous Grand Mosque from 670 CE.
-It is also a fantastic place to pick up a Tunisian rug if you have shopping on your to-do list.
+It’s also a fantastic place to pick up a Tunisian rug if you have shopping on your to-do list.

 Monastir, just a little east of Sousse, is known for its ribat (a small frontier fortification) and oceanfront promenade.

 All these cities were particularly friendly.
 We felt at ease in all of them, with no touts or hassle anywhere.
-There is a little more information about these three towns in our Tunis guide.
+We have a little more information about these three towns in our Tunis day trips post.

 Route | we would recommend choosing accommodation in either Sousse or Monastir (depending on your preferences), and spending an afternoon/evening at the Sousse Medina, a half-day wandering around Monastir and a half-day/day trip to Kairouan.